redsymbol/amitools/README.md

 (not implemented yet)

 Tags an existing image in the same way that ami-create-image does.
-You must supply all the values yourself.
+You must supply the values yourself.

+This is used when you have a pre-existing AMI which you want to work together with amitools; by giving it the right tag values, it can integrate just as if it was created by ami-create-image.

 # Author